bbauska/W3Cx-3of5/README.md

 20. </html>
 ```

-*Lines 16-17* show the use of a pattern attribute with a JavaScript regexp that accepts only URLs starting with http, https or ftp.
+<i>Lines 16-17</i> show the use of a pattern attribute with a JavaScript regexp that accepts only URLs starting with http, https or ftp.
 More details on the pattern attribute are given in the section that presents the new HTML5 form attributes.

 <input type="search">